Chapman's: History

 During the COVID-19 pandemic, when the Pfizer and Moderna vaccines were being readied for distribution, which require strong refrigeration for storage, Chapman's volunteered the use of their industrial freezers for the Grey Bruce Health Unit for the vials.
 When the company decided upon a vaccine mandate where any unvaccinated employees must submit to a company paid COVID-19 rapid antigen test twice a week, while their vaccinated employees would get a $1 raise as the equivalent compensation for the cost of the tests, the company was subject to calls for a boycott by anti-vaccination groups.
 However, there was also a wave of public support around Canada for the business in reaction to this hostility, although it was not clear how the activism of either side was affecting sales.
 Company vice-president Ashley Chapman said on CBC Radio's As It Happens that the boycott had no effect on the company's bottom line.

 After U.S. president Donald Trump announced 25 percent tariffs on all goods imported from Canada, Chapman's announced they would source ingredients that previously came from the United States from other countries, such as Italy.
 In addition, they began absorbing all immediate increases to the costs of the tariffs.

 Facilities

-Production is centred in Markdale, with two plants located in the town; the 65000 ft2 smaller plant is a nut facility, while the larger 150000 ft2 plant is nut-free.
+Production is centered in Markdale, with two plants located in the town; the 65000 ft2 smaller plant is a nut facility, while the larger 150000 ft2 plant is nut-free.
 The company also operates a 140000 sqft distribution centre south of town on Highway 10.
 There is another distribution centre in Hampton, New Brunswick to serve the Atlantic provinces.
 Chapman's owns a wastewater treatment plant to purify 675000 l of wastewater daily produced from the cleaning and production processes.